nus-cs2103-AY2122S1/ip/docs/README.md

 ## 3. Features Development 👩‍💻

-- [X] Repond to the following commands:
+- [X] Respond to the following commands:
 ```java
 Command     Custom Input                                                            Purpose
 todo        taskDescription                                                         -> Add a todo type task into the task list